-I live on the Leicestershire/ Warwickshire border in a Victorian Railway Station with my artistically tallented and lovely wife, my energetic, adorable 7 year old son, Jess our cuddly golden lab and about 12 chickens
+I live on the Leicestershire/ Warwickshire border with my artistically tallented and lovely wife, my energetic, adorable 10 year old son, Jess our cuddly golden lab and Bedlington Terrier, Ruby

 I am inpired by the created world and love time out in the countryside, under trees, beside streams or beside the sea.

-I have taught in Primary schools for 24 years, working with all ages of children during that time, but mainly with KS2.
+I have taught in Primary schools for 24 years, working with all ages of children during that time.

-Some 7 years ago I was invited to do some work with Tom Hare, when he put a team together to work on 3 large scale sculptural pieces for America.
+In 2010 I was invited to do some work with my brother-in-law, Tom Hare, when he put a team together to work on 3 large scale willow and steel sculptural pieces that were bound for America.

 I really loved this experience and seemed to pick up the weaving technique quickly.
-Since then I have conducted many workshop sessions in a variety of venues.
+It opened a creative door in me that had been shut for a very long time.

-In 2013 I dropped my hours to working 3 days a week to give willow work more time and then at the end of that academic year left school employment to fully persue the wilow craft avenue.
+In 2013 I lowered my hours to 3 days a week to give willow work more time and then at the end of that academic year left school employment to fully pursue the wilow craft avenue.